-In November 2012, we announced our intention to pursue the spin-off of our Archeo assets and in September 2013 following a strategic review; we announced the suspension of the planned spin-off of the Archeo assets in its previously announced form.
-At such time we announced our intention to explore various strategic alternatives for the Archeo assets.
+In November 2012, we announced our intention to pursue the spin-off of our Archeo assets and, in September 2013, following a strategic review, we announced the suspension of the planned spin-off of the Archeo assets in its previously announced form.
+At such time, we announced our intention to explore various strategic alternatives for the Archeo assets.
 In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
 We received cash consideration at closing of \$28.1 million and the sale includes contingent earn-out consideration payments that depend on the achievement of certain sales thresholds.
-We anticipate the divesture will be classified as discontinued operations for the quarter ending June 30, 2015.
 Archeo continues to operate as an independent division of the Company.
 We are pursuing other strategic alternatives for the remaining Archeo assets going forward but we cannot predict whether those efforts will be successful.